RELATED ECOLOGY PROGRAM

 Watching the water supply

-Here’s a look at water supply conditions as of July 6:
+Here is a look at water supply conditions as of August 15, 2016:

 Status of supplies